lholmquist/web-application-reference/docs/front-end/web-components.md

   - To prevent a11y failures, signifacant expertise might be needed

 - double-registration errors when bundling modules. we recommend using a global import map for each page
-- <abbr title="Server-side Rendering">SSR</abbr> gotchas.
+- Server-side Rendering (SSR) gotchas.
 When using the `lit-ssr` library to generate [declarative shadow DOM templates](https://web.dev/articles/declarative-shadow-dom), hydration mismatches when client initial state differs from server rendered state can be difficult to recover from.
 - shadow DOM can be a double edged sword.
 Teams which are unused to it may find it difficult to work with at first

 - Unit Testing